Last Updated on March 31, 2022 by Grow with Bovees

 More on all of those to follow…..but let’s start with the size.

-If you have a reasonably large requirement for compost, then this particular model from FCMP is ideal, given its massive capacity, 37 gallons in fact – a large size compared to other similar items on the market.
+If you have a reasonably large requirement for fast compost, then this particular model from FCMP is ideal, given its massive capacity, 37 gallons in fact – a large size compared to other compost bins on the market.

-Made in North America, it measures 36 × 30 × 28 inches, is contact safe, and made of high quality materials that will not deteriorate when placed directly under the sun.
+Made in North America, it measures 36 × 30 × 28 inches, is contact safe, and is made of good quality materials that will not deteriorate when placed directly under the sun.

-Adding to this, it is supported by a corrosion resistant galvanized steel frame.
+Adding to this, it is supported by a corrosion resistant galvanized sturdy steel frame.

 Yimby Tumbler Composter Color